 Learn More About Your Options

 Take the first step in treating your lipodermatosclerosis by scheduling an appointment at the Miami Vein Center in Miami.
-Dr. Almeida and his team of venous experts are committed to making your venous issues a thing of the past.
+Dr. Almeida, a board certified vascular surgeon, and his team of venous experts are committed to making your venous issues a thing of the past.
 Contact his office today to request a consultation to learn more about your treatment options and vascular surgery.